dekoding/storytracker-frontend/README.md

 StoryTracker is a project to bring a fully functional web application for tracking story data to writers.
 It's written using the following components:

 * **MongoDB** - A popular document database format for the modern web.
-* **Node.js** - A modern tool for running JavaScript on a console, including the capacity to write web servers.
+* **Node.js** - A modern tool for running JavaScript without a browser.
-* **CustomServer** - A web server I wrote in Node.js, available in pure form here: https://github.com/GoodDamon/customserver
+* **Express** - A framework for serving web content, written for Node.js.
 * **Angular.js** - A JavaScript framework for MVC applications, developed by Google.
 * **Bootstrap** - A CSS and JavaScript front-end to make things pretty, developed by Twitter.

-This is NOT READY FOR USE.
-Its features are extremely lacking right now.
+This is an ALPHA application.
+Its features are extremely lacking right now, and there are probably (definitely) bugs.
 If you are interested in helping develop it, feel free to fork it and submit your edits.

-**UPDATE 11/23/2015**
-This project is starting to take shape.
-I've switched to using Bootstrap for a lot of the UI components, while Angular handles the routing logic.

-It's still not very usable, but if you'd like to see what's coming, do the following:
+## Features
+* View, add, edit, and delete story metadata including genre, wordcount, writing status, and comments.
+* Log story readers and market submissions.
+* All edits are committed automatically.
+No need to worry about whether you've hit a "Save" button recently.
+* See at a glance which stories are currently at markets.
+* See detailed submission and reader statistics for your stories, such as number of rejections.

+## Installation

+### Prerequisites
+1. Install npm.
+2. Install Node.js.
+3. Install MongoDB.
+4. Install git to clone this repository.
+(Alternately, download the repository manually, but git is recommended).

+### Setup
+1. In the storytracker directory, install the dependencies using `npm install`.
+2. Run `node storytracker.js`.
+3. In your browser, go to http://127.0.0.1:1337/#/stories

-1. Install MongoDB and create a database called "storytracker" with a collection called "stories"
+When you add your first story, StoryTracker will create a database called "storytracker" with a collection called "stories" automatically.
+The database name can be customized by editing the file `models/mongo.js` if desired.
+For now, the collection name is not as easy to modify, since it is derived from the application URL.
-2. Configure access to MongoDB in the node mongo-db configuration file.
-3. Run `node storytracker.js`
-4. In your browser, go to http://127.0.0.1:1337/#/stories (just ignore the boilerplate Bootstrap navbar at the top

-Right now, adding, editing, and deleting stories works, and adding submissions works - albeit it doesn't refresh until you manually reload the page.
-Editing and deleting submissions and readers does not work.
-It will all hopefully work very soon.
-Nothing is very pretty yet, either.
-Don't worry, it'll get there.

-Note that editing of stories is automatic.
-There's no save button because all typing is committed to the database automatically.
+## Known bugs
+* Node.js console logging is incomplete, and will remain so until I have the time to delve into `console.log()` options more deeply.
+* Date-based searching for submissions and readers is a work-in-progress and doesn't behave as expected.
+* If no reply date is specified for a submission, the statistics for that submission show a wait time of 16654 days.
+This will be corrected shortly

+## HELP!
+StoryTracker needs you.
+I'm a one-man show, and not a graphic designer.
+I can program what needs programming, but if you want it to look pretty, that's something I'm going to need help with.
+If you're a CSS master or graphic design wiz, and want to help, feel free to submit upgrades.